Sharing your Data

-This page is for information regarding the Summary Care Record, and the new (July 2021) National Data Extraction.
-There is information at the bottom of the page of how to opt out of either of these.
+This page is for information regarding sharing your data, including the Summary Care Record, Type 1 opt-out and the new National Data Opt-out.
+There is information here on how to opt out of any of these.
 Please read carefully about the purposes of this information sharing.

 Why do I need a Summary Care Record?